nickmatsnev/ddd/posts/year-2017-into-2018/index.md

 - Visited **3** lectures and few excursions.
 - Worked part-time.
 - Started to learn cryptography.
-- Walked with excursion around Moscow **3** times.
+- Walked with an excursion around Moscow **3** times.
-- Went to swimming pool several times.
+- Went to the swimming pool several times.

-Looking forward to new year and great achievements coming.
+Looking forward to the new year and great achievements coming.
 Happy New Year!